top of page

 How ADHD Shows Up in Women

 Society teaches girls to be quiet, helpful, and self-sacrificing.
-So when they struggle with focus, impulsivity, or emotional regulation, they’re more likely to be labeled dramatic, lazy, or sensitive.
+When they struggle with focus, impulsivity, or emotional regulation, they’re more likely to be labeled dramatic, lazy, or sensitive.
 According to the National Institute of Mental Health, girls are 2.5 times less likely than boys to be diagnosed with ADHD.
 That’s not a coincidence.
 That’s a systemic blind spot.

 A girl holds a smiling mask beside her somber face, symbolizing the hidden struggles of living with ADHD.